 What can I use to pound a ferment?

 It’s important to pack foods like sauerkraut tightly in a jar.
-Your hands alone are not enough.
+Your hands alone are likely not enough.
 I’ve used the end of a heavy wooden spoon (not ideal) and a length of a large wooden dowel – the kind that is used as a closet rod.
-This tamper is specifically designed for packing ferments.
+There are also tampers specifically designed for packing ferments.

 Fermentation FAQs: Making the Ferment